API

 Operator $|\mathrm{to}⟩⟨\mathrm{from}|$ transferring particles between modes.

 Note that to and from can be collections of indices.
-The resulting operator in this case will be equal to $a^\dagger_{to_1} a^\dagger_{to_2} \ldots a_{from_2} a_{from_1}$.
+The resulting operator in this case will be equal to $\ldots a^\dagger_{to_2} a^\dagger_{to_1} \ldots a_{from_2} a_{from_1}$.

 source